Visiterius/hermes-telegram-reaction-commands/README.md

 # Telegram reaction commands for Hermes

-A small experiment for using Telegram reactions as lightweight commands for Hermes Agent.
+Telegram reactions as lightweight commands for Hermes Agent.

 The idea is simple: instead of replying "check this", "rewrite it", or "approve", you react to the assistant message with an emoji.
 Hermes can then turn that reaction into a scoped instruction for that exact message.

-This is not an official Hermes Agent project.
-It is not a pull request against Hermes core.
-It is a standalone prototype for a funny but useful interaction pattern.

 ## Example mapping